rancher/dashboard/docusaurus/docs/plugins/plugins-getting-started.md

 ```
 yarn install
-yarn dev
+API=<Rancher Backend URL> yarn dev
 ```

-> Note: You will need to have a Rancher backend available and the `API` environment variable set up to reference it.
+> Note: You will need to have a Rancher backend available and the `API` environment variable above set correctly to reference it.

-You should be able to open a browser at `https://127.0.0.1:8005` and you'll get the Rancher Dashboard UI.
+You should be able to open a browser at https://127.0.0.1:8005 and you'll get the Rancher Dashboard UI.

 You're skeleton application is a full Rancher UI - but referenced via `npm`.